noshaidali/BLETesterApp/CI_CD_SETUP.md

 ## Usage

 ### Automatic Deployment
-- Push to `main` branch → Triggers production deployment
+- Push to `main` branch → CI runs; on success CD deploys to production (iOS and Android)
-- Push to `develop` branch → Triggers beta deployment
+- Push to `develop` or `Fastlane-integration` → CI runs; on success CD deploys to beta (TestFlight and Google Play Internal)
-- Create a tag starting with `v` → Triggers production deployment
+- Create a tag starting with `v` → CI runs; on success CD deploys to production

 ### Manual Deployment
 1. Go to Actions tab in GitHub